 (A) Very high frequency trading.
 This style of trading is beyond the reach of retail traders due to its complexity and high upfront cost.
 It is a proven high expectation generating process and this can be justified mathematically.
 It has nothing to do with front-running or other misconceptions of the public.
 The proof is beyond the scope of the post but intuitively, these traders profit from providing liquidity to the market.

 (C) Parameter-less systems of Type-III curve fit.
-An example of a system that generates parameter-less systems based on price action only is Price Action Lab, the software I have developed.
-This program allows finding systems with a large enough sample of trades for high reward/risk.
+An example of a system that generates parameter-less systems based on price action only is DLPAL, the software I have developed.
+This program allows finding strategies with a large enough sample of trades and high reward/risk.
 Some people are confused and think that each and every price action signal must have a large sample.
 This is not true in the case of such systems because price action is similar action and only differs in details.
 As a result, one looks at the sample size of a system that consists of many price action patterns/signals, for example.
-There are of course issues here, like determining the significance of out of sample tests.
+There are of course issues here, for example determining the significance of out of sample tests.
+The method is not trivial.

 (D) Trading price action based on support & resistance, swing high/low, etc. This is also a parameter-less method but unless some strict guidelines are used, it can result to compulsive actions and negative expectation.
-I am not aware of any concrete set of rules for this type of trading but I am sure some have developed then and use them to their benefit.
+I am not aware of any concrete set of rules for this type of trading but I am sure some have developed then and use them.

 Papoulis, A. Probability, Random Variables, and Stochastic Processes by 1965.
 McGraw-Hill